 In its native Japan, this beetle is of little harm as it is controlled by natural predators.
 However, in America it is considered a huge pest to many plants such as roses, hops and grapes.
-It is believed that the Japanese Beetle appeared in America around 1916 when accidentally imported with a shipment of Iris bulbs.picture sourced from Wikipedia the free encyclopedia
+It is believed that the Japanese Beetle appeared in America around 1916 when accidentally imported with a shipment of Iris bulbs.

-The Boll Weavill is a beetle that feeds on cotton buds and flowers.
+The Boll Weevil is a beetle that feeds on cotton buds and flowers.

 This small insect measures about 6 millimetres, but was responsible for devastating the cotton industry in the American South during the 1920's.
 The Boll Weavil lays its eggs inside cotton bolls and the larvae eat there way out.

 Can Beetles See?